HexadecimalNibble/docs/docs/roadrunner/trajectories/headingtangent.md

 ## Trajectory Builder Heading Functions

 ### No heading
 These trajectories keep the heading the same throughout the trajectory.
+This doesn't seem to be true for splines???
+Todo: fix this

 #### Examples
 ```java